Adder: Conservation status

 In Great Britain, the killing, injuring, harming or selling of adders is illegal under the provisions of the Wildlife and Countryside Act 1981.
 A similar situation exists in Norway under the Viltloven (The Wildlife Act 1981) and in Denmark (1981).
-In Finland (Nature Conservation Act 9/2023) killing an adder is legal if it is not possible to capture and transfer it to another location and the same provision also applies in Sweden.
+In both Finland and Sweden, the adder is a protected species.
+However, under the Finnish Nature Conservation Act (9/2023) and corresponding Swedish legislation, killing the snake is permitted as a last resort if it poses a danger on private property and cannot be safely captured and relocated.
 The common viper is categorised as 'endangered' in Switzerland, and is also protected in some other countries in its range.
 It is also found in many protected areas.

 This species is listed as protected (Appendix III) under the Berne Convention.

-The International Union for Conservation of Nature Red List of Threatened Species describes the conservation status as of 'least concern' in view of its wide distribution, presumed large population, broad range of habitats, and likely slow rate of decline though it acknowledges the population to be decreasing.
+The IUCN Red List of Threatened Species describes the conservation status as of 'least concern' in view of its wide distribution, presumed large population, broad range of habitats, and likely slow rate of decline though it acknowledges the population to be decreasing.
 Reduction in habitat for a variety of reasons, fragmentation of populations in Europe due to intense agriculture practices, and collection for the pet trade or for venom extraction have been recorded as major contributing factors for its decline.
 A citizen science based survey in the UK found evidence of extensive population declines in the UK, especially affecting smaller populations.
 A combination of public pressure and disturbance, habitat fragmentation and poor habitat management were considered the most likely causes of the decline.
 The release of 47 million non-native pheasants and 10 million partridges each year by countryside estates has also been suggested to have a significant impact on adder populations across the UK, with the possibility the reptile could be extinct by 2032.